adrastia-oracle/adrastia-core/README.md

 - Rigorous and thorough testing with 100% test coverage
 - And more

 Furthermore, while it's still possible to manipulate on-chain prices, the presence of arbitrageurs, MEV, and regular users makes doing so incredibly costly.
 The further use of TWAPs (time-weighted average prices) increases the cost exponentially by allowing arbitrageurs time to move funds between exchanges and profit greatly from trading.
-Please read [this related paper](https://github.com/pythia-oracle/uni-v3-twap-manipulation/blob/master/cost-of-attack.pdf) on the topic.
+Please read [this related paper](https://github.com/adrastia-oracle/uni-v3-twap-manipulation/blob/master/cost-of-attack.pdf) on the topic.

-Assuming the precense of arbitrageurs, MEV, on/off ramps and bridges, and someone (anyone) to call Pythia's simple update functions, Pythia therefore delivers the highest level of secure, accurate, and reliable price feeds.
+Assuming the precense of arbitrageurs, MEV, on/off ramps and bridges, and someone (anyone) to call Adrastia's simple update functions, Adrastia therefore delivers the highest level of secure, accurate, and reliable price feeds.

 ## Install